 Here is some of what the application says:

-Topic: The Theme for our 2018 Calendar is “Times They Are a Changing.”
+Topic: The Theme for our 2018 Calendar is “Finding the Right Path.”
 What does that mean to you?
-Figure out a way to link your answer to a specific historic structure in Oviedo.
+Figure out a way to link your answer to a specific historic place in Oviedo.
+(NOTE – that last sentence is key…if you don’t link it to a specific historic place, your chances of winning go way down).

 Word Limit: 300 words.
 It’s completely ok to use less words, especially if you’ve already said all you have to say.